 - Make sure your income-driven repayment plan is based on your current income.
 If your income has changed due to job loss, reduced hours, or forced wage decreases, update your income information.

 - Submit the Employment Certification Form to check PSLF progress.

 If you want to repay your student loans ASAP.
 Or if you’re repaying private student loans.

-Refinancing federal loans after CARES expires can be a good choice if your income hasn’t been significantly impacted, you’re not pursing loan forgiveness, and you want to repay your loans fast.
-Remember that interest rates are 0% for all federal loans owned by the Department of Education so Refinancing before Sept 30th doesn’t make sense, you can’t beat 0%.
+Refinancing federal loans after the 0% interest expires can be a good choice if your income hasn’t been significantly impacted, you’re not pursing loan forgiveness, and you want to repay your loans fast.
+Remember that interest rates are 0% for all federal loans owned by the Department of Education so Refinancing before January 1st 2020 doesn’t make sense, you can’t beat 0%.
 If you’re unsure about your income, consider making extra payments instead of refinancing to keep federal benefits like income-driven repayment options.

 Refinancing private loans could make sense at any time.
 Private student loans don’t carry the same borrower protections as federal loans so there is little to lose.

 - The best interest rates go to borrowers with good to excellent credit scores and high income relative to debt.

 - Do some interest rate checking to see if you can get a better interest rate.